avasapollo/beers-api/README.md

 To run the application in a docker container you have to choose:

+## Database
+The are 2 database implementations: `memory-db` and `mongo-db` you can find both in the database package The application will decide to use `Mongo Database` if it will find the env `MONGO_URI`

 ### Memory Database
 You can run the application with memory database implementation with this commands: